monktastic/blog/pages/metaphysics/quantum-woo.md

 being?

 There are only two possibilities.
-Either the state vector "collapsed" somewhere (i.e., it became impossible *in principle* to do an interference experiment because there is no longer a superposition), or else **your encountering the experiment is the *first* moment the cat has a well-defined fate**.
+Either the state vector "collapsed" somewhere before you saw it (i.e., it became impossible *in principle* to do an interference experiment because the superposition somehow collapsed), or else **your encountering the experiment is the *first* moment the cat has a well-defined fate**.
 This is logically inescapable[8].

 Obviously nobody would like to believe that they are the sole observer in their reality.
 Therefore, most physicists throughout history have adopted the "Copenhagen Interpretation."
 Roughly, it says "dude, a 'collapse' *must* have happened, somewhere, somewhen, somehow, because otherwise WTF."
-Hence rule (2).
+Hence the invention of magical rule (2).
 This is good enough for practical purposes, but it doesn't touch the fundamental issue.

-> *I think Copenhagen is completely ill-defined, and shouldn’t be the favorite anything of any thoughtful person*
+> *I think Copenhagen is completely ill-defined, and shouldn't be the favorite anything of any thoughtful person*
 >
 > &nbsp;
 >